 Follow the steps mentioned below to attain this.

 - Click and open the Developer tab from the Excel Ribbon on the top.
 The Developer tab is by default hidden in Excel.
-If you don’t see it in your Excel Ribbon, follow the steps mentioned here to unhide it.
+If you don’t see it in your Excel Ribbon, follow the steps mentioned here to display the Developer tab on the ribbon.

 - Under the Developer tab, in the section Controls, click on Insert.
 You’ll find a handful of tools ready to use.
 Drag a Button (Form Control) from the topmost left side.